-Moreover, ambiguity premia are anticipatory: the prospect of lower information quality, perhaps triggered by an announcement or other event, is sufficient to lower asset prices.
-In contrast, in a Bayesian model changes in future information quality are irrelevant for current prices.
-This result suggests that conclusions commonly drawn from event studies should be interpreted with caution.
+A second novel feature of the premia derived here is that they are anticipatory: the prospect of lower information quality, perhaps triggered by an announcement or other event, is sufficient to lower asset prices.
+In contrast, in a Bayesian model changes in future information quality are irrelevant for current utility and hence for current asset prices.
+The main implication of anticipatory premia is that conclusions commonly drawn from event studies should be interpreted with caution.
 For example, a negative abnormal return after a merger announcement need not imply that the market views the merger as a bad idea.
 Instead it might simply reflect the market's discomfort in the face of the upcoming period of ambiguous information.
 Importantly, a discount due to low future idiosyncratic information quality cannot be captured by the Bayesian model: if lower information quality is captured by higher risk, then it should be diversified away.